Thairo Estrada Player Props: Giants vs. Astros

 Astros Pitching Rankings

-- The 9.7 strikeouts per nine innings put together by the Astros pitching staff ranks sixth in MLB.
+- The Astros pitching staff is fifth in MLB with a collective 9.7 strikeouts per nine innings.

-- The Astros have a 3.27 team ERA that ranks second across all league pitching staffs.
+- The Astros' 3.22 team ERA ranks second among all league pitching staffs.

-- Astros pitchers combine to allow the seventh-fewest home runs in baseball (26 total, one per game).
+- The Astros rank 11th in baseball in home runs given up (30 total, one per game).

-- Garcia makes the start for the Astros, his sixth of the season.
-He is 2-2 with a 4.00 ERA and 31 strikeouts in 27 2/3 innings pitched.
+- Brown gets the start for the Astros, his sixth of the season.
+He is 3-0 with a 2.37 ERA and 32 strikeouts in 30 1/3 innings pitched.

-- In his most recent time out on Tuesday against the Tampa Bay Rays, the righty went six scoreless innings while surrendering three hits.
+- The righty's last appearance was on Wednesday against the Tampa Bay Rays, when he tossed seven scoreless innings while giving up two hits.

-- In five games this season, the 26-year-old has an ERA of 4.00, with 10.3 strikeouts per nine innings.
-Opponents are hitting .235 against him.

 © 2023 Data Skrive.
 All rights reserved.